-The small number of samples in [3]'s transistor category means AdeNet performed poorly with and without fine-tuning because the entire dataset was classified as negatives, i.e., undamaged transistors.
-Borrowing intuition from [34], we experimented with freezing two, ten, and thirteen layers of pre-trained AdeNet on the insulator dataset to see how well it transferred to the transistor detection task.
+The small number of samples in [3]'s transistor category meant AdeNet performed poorly with and without fine-tuning because the entire dataset was classified as negatives, i.e., undamaged transistors.
+We borrowed intuition from [35] and experimented with freezing two, ten, and thirteen layers of pre-trained AdeNet on the insulator dataset to see how well it transferred to the transistor 10 Ademola Okerinde, Lior Shamir, William Hsu, and Tom Theis detection task.
 This reinforced the conclusion that a DL model performs better with more data.
 However, SL with Udat achieved an accuracy of 92.8% (10-fold-cross-validation split) on validation data with roughly half of the damaged class miss-classified.

 With Grad-CAM, we used heatmap to visualize the model's attention on the insulator while making predictions as shown in Figure 6.
 Grad-CAM uses the penultimate (pre-dense) convolutional layer containing spatial information that is completely lost in dense layers.
 The model's reasoning did make some sense from the human visual system perspective.
-The area that constituted damage in the insulators were located where the heatmap was most intense, i.e., heavily red.
+The areas that constituted damage in the insulators were located where the heatmap was most intense, i.e., heavily red.